Growing up in the suburbs of Seattle, Washington, Dr. Hall refers to her childhood as “plain vanilla.” Middle class, secure, conventional, uneventful.

 If her childhood was uneventful, the rest of her life was anything but.

 As well as bringing up two daughters, she was to become a doctor, a USAF flight surgeon and a pilot (on a ride-along, she even briefly piloted a B-52).
 This, at a time when there were very few women doctors, few women in the military, few women pilots and even fewer women flight surgeons.
-She was one of the few.
+She was one of them.

 “The only way to survive was to have tough skin, wear blinders, fight my way to a teat at the milk bar, and hold on for dear life,” she recalls in her book, Women Aren’t Supposed to Fly: The Memoirs of a Female Flight Surgeon .
 “I wished just once someone would judge me on my performance rather than on my testosterone level.”